BlocksOnChain/p2p-quiz/README.md

 ```

 1. **Overview**
-   The goal is to transform the existing 1-to-1 WebRTC quiz application into a multi-participant quiz platform.
+   The goal is to create a multi-participant p2p quiz platform.
 This involves both **front-end** (handling multiple questions, storing quizzes in arrays, and displaying them) and **back-end** (signaling server logic to accommodate multiple participants’ offers, answers, and ICE candidates).

 2. **Multiple Questions — Technical Details & Algorithmic Overview**
    - **Creator Side**